 To reserve your free Windows 10 upgrade, please complete the following directions:

 Step 1: If you’re seeing the small Windows logo button in the system tray area of the taskbar (adjacent to date and time), click on it to launch the Get Windows 10 app.

 Step 2: Once Get Windows 10 app is launched, click Reserve your free upgrade button, enter your email ID, and then click Send Confirmation button to receive a confirmation email from Microsoft.

 For those who are curious, you can always cancel your reservation by right-clicking on the Windows icon (Get Windows 10 app icon) in the system tray, clicking Check your upgrade status, and then clicking Cancel reservation option.

-Finally, note that the update will appear only on computers running legitimate Windows 7 Service Pack (SP1) and Windows 8.1 with latest updates.
+Finally, note that the update will appear only on computers running legitimate Windows 7 Service Pack (SP1) and Windows 8.1 with the latest updates.
 So make sure that all Windows updates are installed on your PC before trying anything else.
-Note that if you’re running a pirated version of Windows 7 or Windows 8.1 and want to upgrade to Windows 10, please read our upgrading to Windows 10 from Windows 7/8.1 pirated guide.
+Also note that if you’re running a pirated version of Windows 7 or Windows 8.1 and want to upgrade to Windows 10, please read our upgrading to Windows 10 from Windows 7/8.1 pirated guide.